jgordon/axioms/axioms/14 Space.md

 lines, being infinite, have no endpoints.

-When the joined constituent curves are linear and do not constitute a straight line, the point at which they meet is called a `vertex`.
+When the joined constituent curves are linear and do not constitute a straight line, the point at which they meet is called a "vertex".
+We use the predicate `vertex` to refer to the figure consisting of the two line segments and the point where they meet.

 ```
 (forall (v c1 c2 x)